Riverside County was formally designated as an anti-poverty agency by Alphonse Rodriguez, Administrator, Region IX, D-H.H.S.

 William Claire, Private Sector representative (Diocese of San Bernardino) was elected Chairman of the Board for 2006-07.

 Symposium II: Solar Energy for Affordable Housing with Diane Grueneich, member of the California Public Utilities Commission who declared all the forces are aligned to promote solar exploration.

 Lois Carson received the “Lyndon Baines Johnson Human Services Award” from the national Community Action Partnership at its convention in San Diego.

-CAP Riverside, in partnership with UC Riverside, conducts a Cost Benefits Study which indicates a Return on Investment – every $1 invested in the IDA program returns $6 of savings to the County.
+CAP Riverside, in partnership with UC Riverside, conducts a Cost Benefits Study which indicates a Return on Investment – every $1 invested in the Saving for Success program returns $6 of savings to the County.